 On appointment to the Board, directors are provided with a full, formal and tailored programme of induction, to familiarise them with the Bank's business, the risks and strategic challenges it faces, and the economic, competitive, legal and regulatory environment in which the company operates.
-Under the auspices of the National Banking College, the directors underwent a corporate governance certification programme that covered IT Governance and Cybersecurity; Prudential Reporting Gaps and Issues in the Banks; Sustainable Banking Practices - Roles of the Board; and Corporate Governance Reporting and Disclosures.
+Under the auspices of the National Banking College, the directors underwent a corporate governance certification programme that covered Corporate Governance in Perspective, Regulatory Response to Corporate Governance - Challenges in Banks and Financial Institutions, Balance Sheet Framework for Board of Directors and Risk Management, Prudential Requirements and Reporting.
 These trainings, together with the other training provided during the year, ensured that directors continually updated their skills, their knowledge and familiarity with the company's businesses, and their awareness of sector, risk, regulatory, legal, financial and other developments to enable them to fulfil effectively their role on the Board and committees of the Board.